patriklie/patriklie/README.md

 ## Hi there, I'm Patrik Bystrøm Lie 👋
-I'm a up and coming programmer from Norway looking for the next opportunity to get more experience!
+I'm an up and coming programmer from Norway looking for the next opportunity to get more experience!
 I have taken front end engineering courses and love working with React, Redux and Javascript.
 But i also have experience in working with backend technologies like Node, MongoDB, Mongoose, and Express.
 Take a look at some of my projects and reach out if you want to collaborate! ⭐🧙‍♂️

+- 📫 How to reach me: patrik.lie@hotmail.com

 <h3>When I code, I rely on</h3>
 <p>